twistededwards/website/about/privacy-policy.md

 ## 1. Who we are

-T.E.
-Association (“we” or “us”) is a non-profit association, registered in the Czech Republic.
+Twisted Edwards z.s. (“we” or “us”) is a non-profit association, registered in the Czech Republic.
 We are primarily responsible for the planning, coordination, and production of events, workshops, and training sessions.
 We are data controllers, as defined by Regulation (EU) 2016/679 (GDPR).

 For further information, we can be contacted at orga@twed.org.
 We can also be contacted using the details below.